mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ![Second-step][creator_2]

 <br>
 and finally, Jenkins will auto-discover all steps from `Jenkinsfile` present in the repository.
-Alternatively one can use  [Blue Ocean Pipeline Editor](https://jenkins.io/doc/book/blueocean/pipeline-editor/) and create everythong using nice GUI based user interface.
+Alternatively one can use  [Blue Ocean Pipeline Editor](https://jenkins.io/doc/book/blueocean/pipeline-editor/) and create everything using nice GUI based user interface.
 Pipeline will be displayed on the screen:

 <br>
 ![Third-step][creator_3]